glm-tools/pyglmnet/doc/GLM-introduction.rst

     \end{eqnarray}

-Since we will apply co-ordinate descent, let's rewrite this cost in terms of each scalar parameter $\beta_j$
+Since we will apply co-ordinate descent, let's rewrite this cost in terms of each scalar parameter :math:`\beta_j`

 .. math::